-Please click the link for a digital copy of our 2020-2021 School Options Guide which outlines our school choice options, specialized programs, and dedicated magnet schools.
+Please click the link for a digital copy of our 2021-2022 School Options Guide which outlines our school choice options, specialized programs, and dedicated magnet schools.
 You may also explore the links to the left for more information about specific programs.

 In order to explore these choices further, the Richmond County School System will be hosting open houses at our various schools in November and December.
 Individual schools and programs have additional information on their websites as well.Welcome to the RCSS Magnet and Specialized Programs Information PageThank you for your interest in our outstanding magnet schools and specialized programs.
 We have a variety of programs to meet the needs of every student.Magnet Schools

 A. R. Johnson Health Science & Engineering Magnet School